JoshuaLampert/KernelInterpolation.jl/docs/src/pdes.md

 ```

 where $\mathcal{L}$ is a linear differential operator of order $m$ and $f$ is a given function.
 The initial condition is given by $u(x, 0) = u_0(x)$.
 Boundary conditions
 are applied as before.
-Similar to the stationary case, we discretize the spatial part of the PDE by collocation and obtain a system of ODEs for the coefficients $c_i$ of
+Similar to the stationary case, we discretize the spatial part of the PDE by collocation and obtain a system of ODEs for the coefficients $c_j$ of
 the basis functions, i.e. now the coefficients depend on time:

 ```math